oben01/charts/charts/homarr/README.md

 ## Configuration

 Read through the [values.yaml](./values.yaml) file.
 It has several commented out suggested values.
-Other values may be used from the [values.yaml](https://github.com/bjw-s/helm-charts/tree/a081de5/charts/library/common/values.yaml) from the [bjw-s common library](https://github.com/bjw-s/helm-charts/tree/a081de5/charts/library/common).

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.